Optimus: A Robust Defense Framework for Mitigating Toxicity while Fine-Tuning Conversational AI: Resilience against Adaptive Attacks

-We study the adversarial robustness of \sysname considering an adaptive attacker who aims to poison the fine-tuning dataset with ``adversarial'' toxic samples.
-The adversarial samples are crafted to bypass the guard rails provided by \sysname.
-We study attacks targetting two core components of \sysname---toxicity classifier and healing data generator.
-Additionally, we assess \sysname's ability to mitigate adversarial attacks within a dialog-based learning (DBL) setting.
+We consider an adaptive attacker who aims to poison the fine-tuning dataset with ``adversarial'' toxic samples.
+The adversarial samples are crafted to bypass the guard rails provided by \sysname. \textit{We study attacks targeting two core components of \sysname---toxicity classifier and healing data generator.
+Additionally, we assess \sysname's ability to mitigate adversarial attacks within dialog-based learning (DBL).}